 The Good Experimental Design toolkit

-Templates and checklist to level-up your experimental design
+Some templates and checklist to level-up your experimental design.

 As Ronald Fisher learned, experiment data is only as good as the design you put into it.

-“Test Like You’re Right” flips the Hypothesize hubris on its head by reiterating the extremely skeptical attitude you need when running a null hypothesis test.
-The second template, Validate in Figure 2, covers the following information:
+“Test Like You’re Wrong” flips the Hypothesize hubris on its head by reiterating the extremely skeptical attitude you need when running a null hypothesis test.
+The second template, Validate in Figure 2 below, covers the following information:

 - The Null Hypothesis Reminder.